Policy Ontologies

 June 1st 2020, 11am-3pm, A Birkbeck Law School Policy, Practice and Activism Cluster event

 This cross-disciplinary symposium will engage with what it means to research, think and write ontologically, as it relates to policy, institutional and state enactment.
+The context to the event is policy and legislation processes and implementation, in relation to social policy and welfare.

 Speakers: